6 Behaviors That Can Predict Narcissistic Rage

 Remember the wicked queen in the classic story of Snow White?
-When her mirror said Snow White was more beautiful, the queen went into a jealous frenzy.
+When her mirror said Snow White was more beautiful, the queen became jealous.
 This story may be a fairy tale, but it’s a classic case of narcissistic rage that’s a reality.

 Often, the slightest things make them explode, as managing anger doesn’t come easy.
 A misinterpreted word or perceived slight is all it takes to send them into a frenzy.
 They are at boiling point in an instant before you know what happened.